 People who have C-PTSD experience PTSD symptoms, but they also suffer from additional symptoms such as:

-- feelings of shame or guilt
+- feeling shame or guilt

-- feelings of responsibility for the abuse
+- feeling responsible for the abuse

 - difficulty controlling emotions